Blogs

 An interview with Mr. Kateni, a smallholder farmer

 During a recent training session, Musim Mas’ sustainability team obtained the feedback of a smallholder farmer who participated in the program, Mr. Kateni from the Rokan Hilir Regency in Riau, Indonesia.
-Mr. Kateni manages an oil palm plantation that is 3.5 hectares in size, and on the sidelines, he and his wife sell fritters.
+Mr. Kateni manages an oil palm plantation that is 3.5 hectares in size and on the sidelines, he and his wife sell fritters.

 Said Mr. Kateni “I have been an oil palm smallholder farmer for 20 years.
-As Musim Mas’ program came from a private company, I was initially wary of it.
+As Musim Mas’ program came from a private company, I was initially wary about it.
 However, I saw that the group is genuine in the training.
 I heard from other farmers that Musim Mas was also helpful for implementation issues we face post-program.”

 Indonesia’s largest Independent Smallholder Training Program